openshift/installer/docs/dev/openstack/customization.md

 **NOTE:** For this to work, the environment variable value must be a valid http(s) URL.

-If the user wants to upload the image from the local file system, he can set the environment variable value as `file:///path/to/file`.
+If the user wants to upload the image from the local file system, they can set the environment variable value as `file:///path/to/file`.
 In this case the installer will take this file and automatically create an image in Glance.

 Example: